Business Recovery Options: Administration vs Liquidation

 The company's directors must carefully evaluate their financial obligations and the potential for wrongful trading to avoid being personally liable.

-Administration offers a route to devise a strategy for business recovery while protecting against insolvency.
+Administration offers a route to devise a strategy for business recovery whilst protecting against insolvency.
 Conversely, liquidation involves terminating a company, distributing assets to creditors, and terminating operations.

 Directors should prepare a report reviewing the company's financial health to determine whether the administration could facilitate restructuring or if liquidation is inevitable.